 Each of your puppy’s heritage is what makes a good breeder great!
 If you breed pedigree dogs, your buyer most likely wants to know about the previous generations.
 You may have already given them the family tree before they come to pick the pup up, but you definitely should add it in the puppy pack.

-If your dog is registered with any organism (Kennel Club, ISDS, or other) you may ask these organisations for an official pedigree certificate.
+If your dog is registered with any organism (Kennel Club, ISDS, or other) you may ask these organizations for an official pedigree certificate.
 If not, you can make it yourself on Word.

 Dog's Registration Certificate